-Playback tab - Note that this tab is essentially set up much like the one previously discussed above when using a USB microphone.
+Playback tab - Note that this tab is mainly set up much like the one previously discussed above when using a USB microphone.
 The Behringer speakers are not set as the default device in order to continue to listen to Internet-delivered audio and other entertainment through the ham shacks default near field monitor speakers.
 This scheme runs contrary to the Behringer's documentation which calls for the audio interface to drive your speakers rather than your PC's Realtek sound card.
-Moreover, in order to make this scheme work, you will need to rely on your ASIO4ALL driver in lieu of the Behringer driver.
-Not that you shouldn't use the Behringer scheme, KC5YR prefer this scheme is far more simple to implement than the Behringer scheme.
+Moreover, to make this scheme work, you will need to rely on your ASIO4ALL driver instead of the Behringer driver.
+Not that you shouldn't use the Behringer scheme, K4QKY prefers this scheme as it is far more straightforward to implement than the Behringer scheme.
 Moreover, keeping ham radio audio separate from PC audio simply is the better way to do things.

 Now, restart your PC and open your ASIO4All offline settings app and make it conform to the screenshot below.

 Restart your PC once again and proceed to make a test run together with your overall processing scheme.

 That's about all there is to implementing this scheme other than ensuring all input and output levels are correctly adjusted between elements of your audio path to exhibit just a slight deflection of your 590SG's ALC meter on voice peaks.
 The scheme presented in this appendix is equally applicable to processing audio input from a USB microphone.

 Using only a USB microphone without the benefit of any software processing of the transmit audio

 Keep things simple when setting up this scheme.
 Perform the following steps to set up your microphone for direct transmission without any other editing software being necessary: